-Offence Section of the Act Maximum penalty Failure to lodge a return by the due date 315(1) Up to \$5 000 for agent of political party Up to \$1 000 in any other case Lodging an incomplete return 315(2)(a) Up to \$1 000 Failure to retain records for three years 315(2)(b) and 317 Up to \$1 000 Including false and misleading information in a return 315(3) and (4) Up to \$10 000 for agent of political party Up to \$5 000 any other person Providing false or misleading information for inclusion in a return 315(7) \$1 000 A person convicted of having failed to lodge a return, who continues not to lodge the return 315(8) Up to \$100 per day for each day the return is outstanding.
+Offence Section of the Electoral Act Maximum penalty Failure to lodge a return by the due date 315(1) Up to 50 penalty units for agent of political party Up to 10 penalty units in any other case Lodging an incomplete return 315(2)(a) Up to 10 penalty units Failure to retain records for three years 315(2)(b) and 317 Up to 10 penalty units Including false and misleading information in a return 315(3) and (4) Up to 100 penalty units for agent of political party Up to 50 penalty units any other person Providing false or misleading information for inclusion in a return 315(7) 10 penalty units A person convicted of having failed to lodge a return, who continues not to lodge the return 315(8) Up to 1 penalty unit per day for each day the return is outstanding.
 The penalty accrues from the day following the day of the initial conviction.
-Failure or refusal to comply with a notice relating to a compliance investigation 316(5) and (5A) \$1 000 Providing false or misleading information during a compliance investigation 316(6) \$1 000 or imprisonment for 6 months, or both Discriminating against a donor 327(2) \$5 000 or imprisonment for 2 years or both for an individual \$20 000 for a body corporate eReturns
+Failure or refusal to comply with a notice relating to a compliance investigation 316(5) and (5A) 10 penalty units Providing false or misleading information during a compliance investigation 316(6) 10 penalty units or imprisonment for 6 months, or both Discriminating against a donor 327(2) 50 penalty units or imprisonment for 2 years or both for an individual 200 penalty units for a body corporate eReturns

-The eReturns portal is a website built to allow political parties, associated entities, donors and third parties to fulfil their obligations under Part XX of the Act by allowing them to prepare and lodge their disclosure returns online.
-By lodging using the eReturns portal the need to transcribe and re-key data is eliminated and ensures that information is accurately reported on the AEC website when returns are made publically available.
+The eReturns portal allows political parties, associated entities, donors and third parties to fulfil their obligations under Part XX of the Electoral Act.
+By preparing and lodging disclosure returns electronically the need to re-key data is eliminated and it ensures that information is accurately reported on the AEC website when returns are made publically available.